open-neuromorphic/snn-book/sections/1_2_spiking.md

 majority of the SNN models are built with _point_ spiking neurons.
 Our next chapter dives into different kinds of **Point Neuron** and **Spatial Neuron** models.

-### Should we write a section on why Spiking Neurons
-Sparse method of encoding and working with temporal information.
-H/W neurons don't need to be active all the time.
-Sparsity in spiking.

 ### Section on Spiking Neurons summary?